Poikilos/integratoredu/README.md

 * Uses JSON.parse(JSON.stringify(x)) to copy object x and ensure no references to properties are copied to the new object

 ### Caching
+`fsc` is the filesystem cache object.
+* It is a one-to-one replica of the data folder (each folder is an object containing folder(s) and/or file object(s), and each file object contains the object(s) represented by the file).

+#### FORMERLY
-"dat" is the cache object.
+`dat` is the cache object.
 It contains named year objects.
 * each year object contains named month objects.
   Month object contains:
 	* array named "day" containing day names